Color of the Month

 Silver is everywhere!
 Primarily because a lot of our tech things involve silver.

 Whether it’s the case on your cell phone or brand name letters on your television, most every piece of technology we own has some form of silver.

 Silver can also be very classy.
 After all, the best flatware is Sterling silver.
 Better quality jewelry is also crafted out of Sterling.
 A silver anniversary is a significant milestone, and let’s face it, it there anything more elegant than a silver gala?

 Want to make packaging look nice?
 Throw some silver on there.
-I have 3 different Dior mascaras and all of them have silver prominently featured on the tube.
+I have three different Dior mascaras and all have silver prominently featured on the tube.

 Grab some tea or a fun cocktail, and let’s talk silver, the color of May’s little luxuries.

 mock turtleneck – Turn a conservative suit into tasteful party clothes in the blink of an eye with the metallic silver pop of a sleeveless mock turtleneck.
 Coldwater Creek Silver Sleeveless Mock Turtleneck, $17.

 tumbler – Keep hot, hot, and cold, cold when you’re on-the-go with this 20 oz. double insulated tumbler.
 Wonder what all of the hype is about?
 You’ll still have ice in it 24 hours later.
 Yeti Rambler 20 oz.
 Tumbler, $25.

 nail polish – Get a modern/futuristic feel with a clean, super high shine, silver chrome polish from Sally Hansen.
 This looks like it should be on the hubcaps of an Italian sports car.
 Sally Hansen Chrome Nail Polish in Crystal Chrome #17, $12.

-lanyard – Your badge/name tag holder can be as fun and tasteful as your jewelry with this beautiful and functional clip on an adjustable long chain from luxury accessories brand, Brighton.
+lanyard – Your badge/name tag holder can be as fun and tasteful as your jewelry with this beautiful and functional clip on an adjustable long chain from Brighton.
 Brighton Badge Clip, $30.

 box – Keep treasured jewelry pieces in this velvet lined, silver plated box.
 Have it engraved to make it extra special for yourself or the perfect gift.
 Pottery Barn Monogrammable Silver Plated Jewelry Box, $50.